MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduleAPIPublicPreview.md

 - Each user can only have a max of 10 open OperationSets.
 - Project Operations currently supports a max of 500 total tasks on a project.
 - OperationSet failure status and failure logs are not currently available.
-- **Schedule API are in Public preview, therefore using them is Production is not supported by Microsoft.**
+- **Schedule APIs are in Public preview, using these APIs in Production is not supported by Microsoft.**

 ## Sample scenario

-In this scenario we will create a Project, a TeamMember, 4 Tasks and 2 Resource Assignments.
+In this scenario we will create a Project, a Team Member, 4 Tasks and 2 Resource Assignments.
 Then we will update 1 Task, update the Project, delete 1 Task, delete 1 Resource Assignment and create a Task Dependency.

 ////Sample code snippet